Broadband without Phone Line? No landline, No problem

 - Mobile broadband - if you really don’t want line rental and your usage is low, you could connect to 4G broadband with a mobile dongle or by tethering your mobile and using your mobile data.

-Fibre broadband without a phone line
+Fibre & broadband without landline

 Nowadays, most major providers offer fibre broadband packages.
-This is not to say that they will all be available to you - availability always depends on where you live, as not every part of the country is equipped to support it.
+This is not to say that they will all be available to you - availability always depends on where you live, as not every part of the country is equipped to support all connections.
 Nor does every provider offer their fibre deals without line rental being “included” - which also means something different to them than you might think.

 Though the cables have changed, most companies still use the same wire to provide you with both phone and broadband services.
 This is why you will almost always see line rental included or coming alongside a broadband package - the same wire is providing you with both.
 The following are companies that don’t give you the option of getting broadband without line rental as well, or who require you to have line rental with another provider in order to sign up for broadband: